-You can expect your Year One placement to take place mid-April until Mid-June.
+You can expect your Year One placement to take place between December and February.
 You will receive more information about your placement when you start the programme.

 These dates are subject to change.
 Definitive dates will be confirmed once you start your programme.